Keyboard shortcuts

 startx

-The provided .xinitrc disables screen blanking, launches Polybar, and runs dwm.
+The provided .xinitrc disables screen blanking, starts the configured Quickshell panel, and runs dwm.

 Last change: